kataras/iris/README.md

 **The next chapters are being written this time, they will be published soon, check the docs later [[TODO chapters: Register custom error handlers, Add templates to the route, Declare middlewares]]**

-## Benchmark
-Benchmark tests were written by 'the standar' way of benchmarking and comparing performance of other routers and frameworks, see [go-http-routing-benchmark](https://github.com/julienschmidt/go-http-routing-benchmark/) .

-Results:

- #GithubAPI Routes: 203

-	Iris: 44648 Bytes

-	BenchmarkIris_GithubALL    				30000     50169 ns/op      0 B/op     0 allocs/op

 ## Third Party Middleware
 *The iris is re-written in order to support all middlewares that are already exists for [Negroni](https://github.com/codegangsta/negroni) middleware*